Petr Baron: VAB Bank

-TBIF Financial Services
+TBI Bank

-Baron joined TBIF Financial Services in 2012 as the Vice President Strategy, following the company's acquisition of the Bulgarian branch of Nova Ljubljanska Banka (NBL), which was subsequently rebranded as tbi bank.
+Baron joined TBIF Financial Services in 2012 as Vice President of Strategy, following the company's acquisition of the Bulgarian branch of Nova Ljubljanska Banka (NBL), which was subsequently rebranded as TBI Bank.
 During his tenure, the Kardan Group, which owned TBIF, decided to divest its financial business.
-Baron played a crucial role in the 2016 acquisition of TBIF by the Latvian 4finance Group.
+Baron played a crucial role in the 2016 acquisition of TBIF by the Latvian 4Finance Group.

-tbi

-In 2016, Baron assumed the role of CEO at tbi, a consumer lending bank with operations in Bulgaria, Romania, Greece, Germany and Lithuania. tbi bank is recognized as one of the highly profitable banks in Southeast Europe. in January 2023 Baron was featured on the cover of the Romanian edition of Forbes Magazine, where he shared his personal and tbi's story.
+In 2016, Baron assumed the role of CEO at TBI, a consumer lending bank with operations in Bulgaria, Romania, Greece, Germany, and Lithuania.
+Under his leadership, TBI became one of the most profitable banks in Southeastern Europe.
+In January 2023, Baron was featured on the cover of the Romanian edition of Forbes Magazine, where he shared his personal and TBI's story.

 Personal life

-Petr Baron lives with his wife and two sons in London, UK.
-He is also an art collector and dog enthusiast.
+Petr Baron lives in London with his wife and two sons.
+He is also an avid art collector and dog enthusiast.